zerobranch/light-spanner/README.md

 [Русский](https://github.com/zerobranch/light-spanner/blob/master/RUSSIAN_README.md)

 ## Features
-* простота
+* simplicity
-* применение span или комбмнации span к части текста или ко всему тексту сразу
+* applying a span or span combination to a piece of text or to all text at once
-* использование совственных span
+* using custom spans
-* поддержка установки размеров для span сразу в dp, sp или px
+* sizing support for span in dp, sp or px
-* два способа применения span:
+* two ways to applying span:
-	* установление span явно указав часть текста
+	* setting span by explicitly specifying part of the text
-	* указав позицию для каждого span в тексте
+	* specifying a position for each span in the text
-* возможность применять к тексту Small Caps стиль
+* applying Small Caps style to text

 ## Download
-Download the sample [APK](https://github.com/zerobranch/light-spanner/releases/download/0.9.0/light_spanner_example.apk) and try it out!
+Download the sample [APK](https://github.com/zerobranch/light-spanner/releases/download/1.0.0/light_spanner_example.apk) and try it out!

 ## Screenshots
 <img src="/screenshots/example.png" alt="example.png" title="example.png" width="300" height="560" />